UdayLab/PAMI/docs/temporalDatabase.md

         1   a   b   c
         2   d   e
         5   a   e   f
+        5   d   f   g

 **Note:**
-1. The default separator, i.e., <sep>, used in PAMI is tab space (or \t).
+1. The default separator, i.e., \<sep>, used in PAMI is tab space (or \t).
 However, the users can override the default separator with their choice.
 Since spatial objects, such as Point, Line, and Polygon, are represented using space and comma, usage of tab space facilitates us to effectively distinguish the spatial objects.
-1. In a temporal database, items can be represented in integers or strings.
+1. In a temporal database, items can be represented as integers or strings.
 1. The timestamps must exist as integers.

 ### Example: finding periodic-frequent patterns in a transactional database using PFP-growth++